Airless Spray Equipment

 This animation illustrates an airless spray gun in operation.

-• The paint is fed under very high pressure through to the spray tip
+1. The paint is fed under very high pressure through to the spray tip.

-• As the trigger is pulled, the release in pressure creates a fan when the paint leaves the tip
+2. As the trigger is pulled, the release of pressure creates a fan when the paint leaves the tip.

-• There are not a lot of moving parts with an airless spray gun; however, most parts will be under pressure, so the spray operator must be aware of the dangers when using the equipment or conducting routine maintenance
+3. There are not many moving parts with an airless spray gun; however, most parts are under pressure, so the spray operator must be aware of the dangers when using the equipment or performing routine maintenance.

 Viscosity

-Viscosity and shear characteristics of a coating have an influence on how a coating will atomise at a particular pressure.
+Viscosity and shear characteristics of a coating influence how it will atomise at a given pressure.

-• Viscosity is basically 'the resistance to flow'
+1. Viscosity is basically 'the resistance to flow'.

-• Thick oil will have a different viscosity from thin oil.
-The same principle can be used with paints
+2. Thick oil will have a different viscosity from thin oil.
+The same principle can be used with paints.

-• Some paints' viscosity can change under the pressures used, and shear forces
+3. Some paints' viscosities can change under the pressures and shear forces used.

 Viscosity

-This animation demonstrates the two materials, each with different viscosity.
+This animation demonstrates two materials with different viscosities.

-• Viscosity can be adjusted by heat or solvent
+1. Viscosity can be adjusted by heat or solvent.

-• The higher type viscosity is usually higher solids and is used for high-build coatings
+2. The higher type viscosity is usually higher solids and is used for high-build coatings.

-• A cold material can have a high viscosity also
+3. A cold material can also have a high viscosity.

 Viscosity